MathieuDuponchelle/meson-input-validation-poc/README.md

 A simple proof-of-concept for user input validation in meson.

+In that context, user input is limited to the Domain Specific Language exposed by meson, and parsed from `meson.build` and `meson_options.txt` files.

 ## Proposed approach

 The proposed approach is [ad hoc polymorphism]: where meson currently maps